 The six proposed priority areas are:

-- Addressing the Impact of COVID-19 on Students, Educators, and Faculty
+- Addressing the impact of COVID-19 on students, educators, and faculty

-We applaud the Department for acknowledging not only the gravity of the pandemic’s impacts on schools in the immediate future but also the opportunity to build from innovative practices.
+We applaud the department for acknowledging not only the gravity of the pandemic’s impacts on schools in the immediate future but also the opportunity to build from innovative practices.
 We join USEd in seeking to re-envision how we educate young people and dismantle barriers that stand in the way of success for students of color for far too long.
-In our public comment, we highlight a number of ways the Department could strengthen its proposed priorities and build from existing efforts and successes.
+In our public comment, we highlight a number of ways the department could strengthen its proposed priorities and build from existing efforts and successes.

 Building Back Better with Strategic Systemic Solutions

 The USEd’s proposed priorities focus on systemic solutions and include several strategies we have seen as valuable in the field.
-For example, early college credit and college and career pathway systems play a major role in how the Department envisions learning recovery strategies.
-We encourage the Department to emphasize strategic early college credit as part of broader college and career readiness efforts and to find ways of incentivizing automatic acceleration models that can ensure greater equity of access to early college credit efforts.
-Further, we encourage the Department to ensure college and career pathways systems, in Career and Technical Education and beyond, are thoughtfully aligned from secondary through postsecondary, much as we describe in our Model Programs of Study and through seeking out currency for College and Career Pathway Endorsements at the postsecondary level.
+For example, early college credit and college and career pathway systems play a major role in how the department envisions learning recovery strategies.
+We encourage the department to emphasize strategic early college credit as part of broader college and career readiness efforts and to find ways of incentivizing automatic acceleration models that can ensure greater equity of access to early college credit efforts.
+Further, we encourage the department to ensure college and career pathways systems, in Career and Technical Education and beyond, are thoughtfully aligned from secondary through postsecondary, much as we describe in the Illinois Model Programs of Study and through seeking out currency for College and Career Pathway Endorsements at the postsecondary level.
 Beyond building from existing systemic efforts, we advocate for state- and community-level support to identify how pandemic-era innovations can be incorporated moving forward in service of student success.